LaunchCodeEducation/cheatsheets/git-basics/README.md

 $ git add .
 ```

 > *NOTE:* Before using `git add .` make sure you know what you'll be staging!
 Run `git status` first.
-This will save you lots of headaches, and keep you from staging files unintentionally.
+This will save you lots of headaches, and keep you from staging and committing unwanted changes.

 ## Committing Files: `git commit`